The data are based on samples from the 1980 U.S. Census projected to 1985. The

 Holmes-Morgan, Stephen Margolis, and Martin Kotler, Infants and Children with

-HIV Infection in Foster Care, Washington, DC: Assistant Secretary for Planning
+Washington, DC: Assistant Secretary for Planning

 and Evaluation, U.S. Department of Health and Human Services, September